kscottz/MrRobotStarterPack/README.md

   In the pop up search for `ESP8266` and install the board.
   ![Set Board](./img/set_board.png)

-* Once you have installed te hardware package for the ESP8266 we can now add the software dependencies to the arduino IDE.
+* Once you have installed tn hardware package for the ESP8266 we can now add the software dependencies to the arduino IDE.
 To do this hit Sketch->Include Library->Manage Libraries and a dialog should pop up.
   ![Add library](./img/addlib.png)
   * The first library we'll add is the Adafruit graphics library.
 We implement the Adafruit interface for rendering.
 In the dialog search for `Adafruit GFX` and install the library.
   ![GFX](./img/gfx.png)